danhaus/quadcopter-autopilot/README.md

  - Raw reading is saturated between 1 and 3000 mm to eliminate anomalous data.
  - A median filter is applied to further reduce the noise.
  - Both readings are fed to sensor fusion algorithm (src/hyper_propelled_cow/scripts/sensor_fuser)
- - This algorithm determines consistency of both readings and publishes the more consistent one.
+ - This algorithm determines consistency of both readings chooses the smoother one.
+ - Exponential smoothening is applied and then the distance is published to the PID controller.
- - It is also capable of determining a failure of a sensor.
+ - The sensor fusion is also capable of determining a failure of a sensor.
 If both sensors stop responding, it switches into fail-safe mode and lands the quadcopter.

 ## Electronics:
  - Raspberry Pi 3B (RPi)